smithy-lang/smithy-typescript/.changeset/khaki-moose-punch.md

 "@smithy/middleware-endpoint": patch
 ---

-fix s3 arn check not checking for region or account
+Do not require account in checking whether a string is an S3 bucket ARN.